Time dilation: Clock hypothesis

 The clock hypothesis is the assumption that the rate at which a clock is affected by time dilation does not depend on its acceleration but only on its instantaneous velocity.
 This is equivalent to stating that a clock moving along a path $P$ measures the proper time, defined by:

 The clock hypothesis was implicitly (but not explicitly) included in Einstein's original 1905 formulation of special relativity.
-Since then, it has become a standard assumption and is usually included in the axioms of special relativity, especially in the light of experimental verification up to very high accelerations in particle accelerators.
+Since then, it has become a standard assumption and is usually included in the axioms of special relativity, especially in light of experimental verification up to very high accelerations in particle accelerators.

 Time dilation caused by gravity or acceleration

 Gravitational time dilation is experienced by an observer that, at a certain altitude within a gravitational potential well, finds that their local clocks measure less elapsed time than identical clocks situated at higher altitude (and which are therefore at higher gravitational potential).

+Unlike velocity time dilation, in which both observers measure the other as aging slower (a reciprocal effect), gravitational time dilation is not reciprocal.
+This means that with gravitational time dilation both observers agree that the clock nearer the center of the gravitational field is slower in rate, and they agree on the ratio of the difference.

 Gravitational time dilation is at play e.g. for ISS astronauts.
 While the astronauts' relative velocity slows down their time, the reduced gravitational influence at their location speeds it up, although to a lesser degree.
 Also, a climber's time is theoretically passing slightly faster at the top of a mountain compared to people at sea level.
-It has also been calculated that due to time dilation, the core of the Earth is 2.5 years younger than the crust.

 "A clock used to time a full rotation of the Earth will measure the day to be approximately an extra 10 ns/day longer for every km of altitude above the reference geoid."
 Travel to regions of space where extreme gravitational time dilation is taking place, such as near (but not beyond the event horizon of) a black hole, could yield time-shifting results analogous to those of near-lightspeed space travel.

-Contrarily to velocity time dilation, in which both observers measure the other as aging slower (a reciprocal effect), gravitational time dilation is not reciprocal.
-This means that with gravitational time dilation both observers agree that the clock nearer the center of the gravitational field is slower in rate, and they agree on the ratio of the difference.
+Richard Feynman suggested in a lecture that, due to time dilation, the core of the Earth is younger than the crust.
+Subsequent calculations suggest the core is 2.5 years younger, out of 4.5 billion years.